All Villages Stay!

 What’s the issue?

 It’s hard to believe for many people, but Germany still destroys entire villages for lignite, an especially dirty form of coal.
 Lignite is mined in huge open pit mines.
 For people in more than a dozen villages in Germany, the future was at stake: houses, churches, forests and fertile farmland were to be consumed by the mines.
-With our resistance, we’ve managed to save nearly all of them in the last years – now two villages are still in danger of being destroyed: Lützerath in the Rhineland and Mühlrose in Lusatia.
+With our resistance, we’ve managed to save nearly all of them in the last years – we only lost the fight for Lützerath, but we made it an extremely tough one.
+Now only one village is still in danger of being destroyed: Miłoraz/Mühlrose in Lusatia.

 This is happening despite it being clear that renewable energy production is possible and a faster coal exit is absolutely necessary to stay within the 1,5°-limit.